awsdocs/amazon-connect-admin-guide/doc_source/tasks.md

 + Transfer to queue
 + Wait

+## Using IAM?
+Add Task permissions<a name="iam-tasks"></a>

+If your organization is using custom [IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html) policies to manage access to the Amazon Connect console, make sure users have the appropriate permissions to set up applications for task creation\.
+For a list of required permissions, see [Tasks page](security-iam-amazon-connect-permissions.md#tasks-page)\.

+**Note**
+If your instance was created before October 2018, for information about how to configure your service\-linked roles \(SLR\), see [Set up instances created before October 2018 to use service\-linked roles](connect-slr.md#not-using-slr)\.

 ## Track tasks in real\-time and historical metrics reports<a name="tracking-tasks"></a>

 You can track the status of all tasks in real\-time and historical metrics reports, just like you track contacts in other channels\.
 For example, you can track: